 Dr. Biology: I want to thank you, Professor Faeth, for taking some time out and showing us your research site.
 I hope that we get to hear more about what you learn about these grasses in the future.

 Stan: Thanks, Dr. Biology.
 And thanks for coming all the way up to Flagstaff to check out our research studies up here on native grasses.
 I'll be happy to talk with you any time in the future.

 And it's just in time.
-We're really getting some rain here and the thunder, as you tell in the background, is really cranking up.
+We're really getting some rain here, and the thunder, as you can tell in the background, is really cranking up.
 So I'm going to get out of here before lightning strikes just a little too close.

 Dr. Biology.
 (2009, December 16).
 Watching Grass Grow (19) [Audio podcast Episode.]
 In Ask A Biologist Podcast.
 Arizona State University School of Life Sciences Ask A Biologist. https://askabiologist.asu.edu/podcasts/watching-grass-grow

 Dr. Biology.
 "Watching Grass Grow."
 Produced by Arizona State University School of Life Sciences Ask A Biologist.
 Ask A Biologist Podcast.
 December 16, 2009.
 Podcast, MP3 audio. https://askabiologist.asu.edu/podcasts/watching-grass-grow.